Health and support services in Australia

 - Outside Australia– external site: +61 2 6261 3305

-A great way to come prepared to face various challenges of settling into a new country is by attending one of our pre-departure sessions, which are help free of cost of our students.
-Just walk into any of your nearest IDP office to know more about the same.
+A great way to come prepared to face various challenges of settling into a new country is by attending one of our pre-departure sessions, where we prepare you for your life in Australia before you leave.
+These sessions are free to attend.
+Just walk into any of your nearest IDP offices to know more.